-Over the years, I helped produce programs for Drum Circle Facilitators Guild conferences, Arthur Hull / Village Music Circles, and the Seattle World Rhythm Festival.
+Over the years, I helped produce programs for Drum Circle Facilitators Guild conferences, Arthur Hull / Village Music Circles, Christine Stevens' Music Medicine, and the Seattle World Rhythm Festival.
 I developed programs and business strategy with Ju Linares of RitmoExpansão in São Paulo, Brazil.

 Three Streams of Influence

 I have woven together influences from 3 worlds I’ve been immersed in as an adult.